These days everybody is looking to watch the latest anime movies and shows. But where do you find what you’re looking for?

 While Hollywood might influence filmmaking in the rest of the world, Hollywood itself owes a lot to anime, with live-action adaptations of classics such as Ghost in The Shell being produced on massive budgets.

-This is owing to the populous fanbase of Japanese animation that is worth billions of dollars and holds up not just one, but multiple industries – from animation studies to publishers, dubbing artists, and even physical format distributors, with anime still being a reason for people to buy DVDs and Blu-Ray discs.
+This is owing to the populous fanbase of Japanese animation that is worth billions of dollars and holds up not just one.
+Still, multiple industries – from animation studies to publishers, dubbing artists, and even physical format distributors, with anime still a reason for people to buy DVDs and Blu-Ray discs.

 Even the Japanese Language Proficiency Test (the JLPT) used an anime-based question in 2009, perhaps knowing that many Westerners take such an interest in the language to better understand their favourite anime that they pursue a professional understanding of it!

-Where should I go to get my anime?
+Where should I go to watch anime movies and shows?

 Along with the aforementioned list of anime torrents, there are streaming platforms getting in on the action with a wide selection on subscription sites like Netflix and Hulu; dedicated sites exist as well.

-Alternatively, you can sign up for a (US-only) service known as VRV, which strives to combine multiple services into one place, making your searching easier and your options more in number.
+Alternatively, you can sign up for a (US-only) service known as VRV, which strives to combine multiple services into one place, making your search easier and your options more in number.

 Unfortunately, apart from torrents, no anime service is truly global – you might have to click around a bit to find what you like or use a VPN that can connect you to another digital address and grant you access to the titles you want.
 You can do this through VPNs that allow you to stream Netflix or Amazon Video (or any other provider) through the ‘country’ of your choice.
 Once connected, your viewing choices are virtually unlimited!